klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 `CountContract.methods.plus().send({ ... })`
 `CountContract.methods.minus().send({ ... })`

-Since you created a contract instance in previous step, you dont need to modify any code in the part that uses the methods of the contract instance.
+Once you created a contract instance as in the previous step, you don't need to modify any code in using the contract methods afterward.
 BApp migration has been completed!

 #### Full code: `Count` component